mpc-physical-science/2023-Summer-Interns/01-Average-Calc/README.md

 # Average Calc

-This notebook will tke as input a (variable length) list of values from the user.
+This notebook will take as input a (variable length) list of values from the user.
+An editable table for the input values would be nice for legibility.

 The following should be calculated and clearly displayed:
 - the number of values supplied